MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 ## How role capabilities are merged

-Users can be granted access to multiple role capabilities when they enter a JEA session depending on the role mappings in the [session configuration file](session-configurations.md).
-When this happens, JEA tries to give the user the *most permissive* set of commands allowed by any of the roles.
+Users are granted access to all matching role capabilities in the [session configuration file](session-configurations.md) when they enter a JEA session.
+JEA tries to give the user the *most permissive* set of commands allowed by any of the roles.

 **VisibleCmdlets and VisibleFunctions**